seth-t-powell/List-HW/README.md

 The difficulty of the assignment is very close to that of the `Vector` assignment.
 You do not need to write as many functions, but there is much more nuanced work with the inner class `List::Node`.

+A linked list consists of a sequence of data members in memory.
+Rather than maintaining adjacent elements in one contiguous memory block, a link list is a sequence of memory blocks each containing a data member and the memory location of the next memory block in the sequence.
+These memory blocks are often referred to as “nodes.”
+In C/C++, nodes are structs or classes containing a pointer (memory address) of the next node as well as a data member.
+Doubly linked lists also contain a pointer to the previous node in the list to permit bidirectional iteration.

+## Suggested Implementation using Sentinel Nodes

+There are several strategies for implementing linked lists.
+While any strategy conforming to the `std::list` API will be accepted, we recommend implementing the doubly-linked list using "sentinel nodes."
+In the starter code, the `List::Node` struct represents a single node in the list.
+Each node contains three members: `next` is a pointer to the next node in the sequence, `prev` is a pointer to the previous node in the sequence, and `data` is the data member stored in the current node.
+The data nodes will contain all three fields.
+The only exception to this is the sentinel nodes.
+Sentinel nodes are extra “dummy” nodes which are added before the first data node and after the last data node.
+While these denote the start and end of the collection, they do not themselves contain any data.
+(The data member can be left uninitialized.)
+A good analogy of this is bookends, in which the bookends are on both ends of a book collection, but are not books in the collection.
+When the list is first initialized, the `head`’s `next` pointer should point to the `tail` and the `tail`’s and `tail`’s previous pointer should point to the `head`.
+The `head` and `tail` are allocated along with the List collection since they are always present.
+As items are added, they will be added between the head and tail to maintain a fully linked list.

 ## Table of Contents
 [Getting Started](#getting-started)